How To Stop A Dog From Howling In Crate?

-It can be frustrating and worrying when your dog howls or cries loudly in its crate.
-This behavior is common, especially in younger dogs or dogs that are new to crate training.
-But there are several effective techniques you can try to cut down on the howling and help your dog feel more comfortable in its crate.
+It can be frustrating and worrying when your dog howls in its crate.
+This behavior is common, especially in younger dogs.
+It also affects dogs new to crate training.
+Several effective techniques can cut down on howling.
+Help your dog feel more comfortable in its crate.

 Understand Why Your Dog is Howling